 marketplace.
 Others are under long term evaluation

-and some are noted as "not existing" anymore.
+Some named cultivars have fallen out of favor and are noted as "not existing" anymore.

 Helper Collection - So far, we have included information

 on over 15,000 cultivar and species

 names in our database.
 This includes both registered and

 non-registered plants along with duplicate, incorrect or out-dated

 names.
 We also display 9,200 pictures of 4,232 different